At our recent ResearchILD

 Slow Processing Speed in a Fast-Paced World

 What is your best classroom tip for promoting executive function development in your students?
-Check out these links if you’re looking for more ways to have fun with executive function, integrate executive function into your virtual teaching, and set up an EF-friendly classroom!
+Check out these links if you’re looking for more ways to have fun with executive function

 - Caitlin Vanderberg, SMARTS Intern